rabbithat/micropython_nRF52840/README.md

 Note: you will need to fix the micropython machine module as explained here by dhylands: https://forum.micropython.org/viewtopic.php?f=12&t=5372#p30947 to get the code to work.

+Of course, any comments on how to write better code are always appreciated.